 Some of the charges and convictions of those 2,000 included 388 convictions and 386 pending charges for assault, including simple battery against family and assault against law enforcement; 83 convictions and 64 pending charges for sexual offenses, such as rape, indecent exposure or failure to register as a sex offender; nine convictions and 15 pending charges for kidnapping; and 14 convictions and 12 pending charges for homicide, including murder and negligent manslaughter, according to the release.

 Over 200,000 medical screenings were provided to detainees, and additionally follow-up treatment in FY 2019, and over 1,600 health professionals made up the ICE Health Service Corps (IHSC) workforce which operated and managed the healthcare system in the country.

-Detainees receive an initial health screening within 12 hours, according to ICE.
+Detainees receive an initial health screening within 12 hours, according to an ICE factsheet on medical processes.
 These screenings include vital signs, tuberculosis infection screenings, pregnancy screenings, education, and initial dental, vision, medical and mental health history and current status.

 Since the start of the pandemic, COVID-19 screenings based on exposure history and symptoms, and in accordance with CDC guidelines, have taken place.
 Within two weeks, a physical examination with vision screening takes place, as well as mental health screenings.

 Follow-up assessments for acute and chronic conditions and medication therapy takes place.
 Problem-focused dental screenings and behavioral health referrals are made within that timeframe, according to ICE.